tom-seddon/b2/doc/Debug-version.md

 `BOOT`, if specified, can be `1` or `true` to attempt to auto-boot the disk by holding down SHIFT.

-Escaping the config name can be a pain. curl can do this for you on the command line with the `-G` and `--data-urlencode` options, e.g.:

-    curl -G 'http://localhost:48075/reset/b2' --data-urlencode "config=Master 128 (MOS 3.20)"

 ### `paste/WIN` ###